Kevin L Dixler

 Law Office of Kevin L. Dixler

 Mr. Dixler specializes in immigration, visa law, citizenship and related matters since 1993.
-He is a 29 year member of the American Immigration Lawyers Association.
-He now serves on the AILA Chicago Chapter’s liaison committee between prosecutors and private attorneys practicing in the Chicago Immigration Courts.
-Mr. Dixler was nominated and named a Thomson Reuters Super Lawyer in immigration for the last ten consecutive years.
+He is a 31 year member of the American Immigration Lawyers Association.
+He now serves on the AILA National Committee for the 2025 Annual Convention in Denver.
+Mr. Dixler was nominated and named a Thomson Reuters Super Lawyer in immigration for the last eleven consecutive years.
 Many are marriage-based and family immigration clients.
-However, he is experienced in all aspects of immigration and visa law.
+However, he is experienced in all aspects of immigration and visa law, which includes practice in the Immigration Courts.
 He has exceptional insight on cancellation of removal and waiver work.

 - The John Marshall Law School